-Items that exceed the above weight and dimensions would be considered freight, which we will not be covering in this article.
+Items that exceed the above weight and dimensions would be considered freight, which this article will not cover.

 When it comes to shipping heavy items, the first step you should take is getting a quote from a reliable shipping agency or company.

 In order to get an accurate quote, it is important that you provide the shipping company with the right information.
 Important information you will need include:

 - Where you're shipping from, and where you're shipping to

 - When you want the item to arrive